Prof. Kang Li

 - Senior research fellow, Lab for Measurement and Control, Delft University of Technology (1997-1998)

 - Postdoctoral research fellow, then associate professorship.
 Department of Automation, Shanghai Jiaotong University (1995-1996)

 Prof Li’s research interests cover nonlinear system modelling, identification and control, and bio-inspired computational intelligence, with recent applications to power systems and polymer extrusion.
+He is particularly interested in the development of a generation of low-cost intelligent energy saving technologies for decarbonizing the whole energy systems, from conventional thermal power plants, integration of renewable energies, to end user energy efficiency in industries and integration of electric vehicles to the grid.
 He is also interested in bioinformatics and systems biology with applications on food safety and healthcare.
-Professor Li has published over 160 papers in his field, and has been invited to give over 30 research seminars worldwide.
+Professor Li has published over 200 papers in his field, and has been invited to give over 30 research seminars worldwide.

 Honours & Awards